14 January 2020

 Growing alongside these communities will be their demand for energy.

-Electricity production must be at least doubled in the next 10 years to provide full electricity access to all Africans.
+Electricity production must be at least doubled in the next 10 years to provide full electricity access to all Africans3.
 When coupled with increased industrial and residential energy demand, sustaining the region’s continued development will depend on energy supply keeping pace.

-Africa has the richest solar resources on the planet, however, only 5 GW of solar capacity is installed on the continent today.
+Africa has the richest solar resources on the planet, however, only 5 GW of solar capacity is installed on the continent today4.
 As technology costs continue to come down and an increasingly supportive policy environment emerges across the region, we see a significant opportunity for renewables investors to help bridge the funding the gap – deploying new green generation and storage capacity that will underpin more sustainable growth in Africa.

 Renewable energy projects in Africa should be front of mind as institutional investors aim to make a more positive impact on society and the environment.